tomaslau/growthjobs/README.md

 **Option A** - Quick Setup with Template:

 - Visit the demo base template: https://airtable.com/appLx3b8wF3cyfoMd/shrWo1VUVq7mJS6CB
-- Click "Use this data" in the top right corner, make sure you rename the table to "Jobs"
+- Click "Use this data" in the top right corner
+- Make sure to note the name of your table (default is "Jobs") - you'll need this for the AIRTABLE_TABLE_NAME environment variable
 - The base includes demo data and all required fields properly configured

 **Option B** - Manual Setup:

 - Create a new base in Airtable
-- Create a table named "Jobs" (it's very important to have this name) with these fields:
+- Create a table with your desired name (default is "Jobs") with these fields:
   ```
   title: Single line text
   company: Single line text